-Email: nways@northshore.edu
+Email: nways@necc.mass.edu

 Virtual Office Hours: As our schedules vary dramatically from one person to another, specific "office hours" that work for all can be challenging.
-If you would like to meet, just email me and we can set up a timely meeting with Zoom.
-The link can be found under the "Zoom- Let's Talk" link on Blackboard.
+If you would like to meet, email me, and we will schedule meeting using Zoom video teleconferencing software program during a mutually acceptable time.
+On Blackboard, you will find a "Zoom Office Hours" link.